 Example #4 – Negative Values

-Now, that we have demonstrated how limit function handles various integer values, let us see how it works with negative integer value as a parameter.
+Now, that we have demonstrated how a limit function handles various integer values, let us see how it works with negative integer value as a parameter.

 When a negative value is passed in as a parameter for limit function, the query will fetch the records, the database here will return the number of records while ending the cursor.
 So basically, when we pass a negative value, results are fetched all as a single batch.
-And there are no further operations or results fetched for the same query, it ends with a single batch.
+And there are no further operations or results fetched for the same query; it ends with a single batch.

 This is a guide to MongoDB Limit().
-Here we discuss the introduction, how limit() function works in MongoDB? and examples.
+Here we discuss the introduction, how to limit() function works in MongoDB? and examples.
 You may also have a look at the following articles to learn more –